-Besides the basic functions of TV meter and spectrum analyser for terrestrial and satellite band, it provides additional tools, such as the detection of 4G signal interferences (some of its working frequencies are close to the TV bands), the diagrams constellations or the echoes detection.
+Besides the basic functions of TV meter and spectrum analyser for terrestrial and satellite band, it provides additional tools, such as LTE interferences (some of its working frequencies are close to the TV bands), the diagrams constellations or the echoes detection.

-The HD RANGER 2 has an application to manage data generated at each installation.
+The HD RANGER has an application to manage data generated at each installation.
 This feature helps the user to manage information generated so he can access it at any time or download it to a PC for further analysis.

-The HDRANGER 2 has been designed and developed entirely in the European Union.
+The HD RANGER has been designed and developed entirely in the European Union.
 A multidisciplinary team of highly qualified professionals has dedicated effort and commitment to the development of a powerful, efficient and reliable tool.
 During the manufacturing process, all used materials have been subjected to a strict quality control.